costrojs/costrojs.github.io/docs/store.md

 ### setStore

-Add data to the store of the component.
+Add data to the component store.

 :::info
-When the key already exist in the Map object, Costro will perform deep cloning of the data.
+When the key already exist in the Map object, Costro will perform a deep cloning of the data.
 :::

 **Signature**